artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 to the :ref:`Preservation Planning <preservation-planning>` section of the manual.

-1. At the normalization micro-service, the SIP will appear in the dashboard with a bell icon next to it.
+1. At the normalization microservice, the SIP will appear in the dashboard with a bell icon next to it.
 Select one of the normalization options from the Actions drop-down menu: